jamalsoueidan/giv-et-tilbud/README.md

-# Developing "get 3 offers" sales promotion application, by using Shopify API.
+# Sales Promotion Application

+Customer get 3 offers, by creating a new order on the Shopify store.

 ## How it works